eduvpn/documentation/IPV6.md

 The VPN server software supports both IPv4 and IPv6.
-We've reached a point in the "evolution" of the Internet that IPv4 NAT is unavoidable, but for IPv6 there is no excuse to issue proper public IPv6 addresses to the VPN clients.
+We've reached a point in the "evolution" of the Internet that IPv4 NAT is unavoidable, but for IPv6 there is no excuse to not issue proper public IPv6 addresses to the VPN clients.

 By default the VPN server installation will *also* perform NAT for IPv6 traffic and set some less than optimal configuration parameters.
 This is only meant for *testing*.
 For production you SHOULD switch to public IPv6 addresses for your VPN clients!

-As already mentioned in other places in the documentation, your VPN server MUST have static IPv4 and IPv6 address configurations.
+As already mentioned in other places in the documentation, your VPN server MUST have static IPv4 and IPv6 address configurations!

 ## IPv6 Routing